bbortolli/notas-kafka/09-Exercicios.md

   - An offset to position index, that allows Kafka to find the starting position of a message.
   - A timestamp to offset index, that allows Kafka to find messages for a timestamp.

+### Qual file system usar em produção no Kafka
+XFS ou ext4.

+- XFS is a very high performance, scalable file system and is routinely deployed in the most demanding applications.
+It's RHEL 7 is the default file system and is supported on all architectures.

+- Ext4 does not scale to the same size as XFS, is fully supported on all architectures and will still continue to see active development and support.

+### A company produces Avro data on their production Kafka cluster that is integrated with the Confluent Schema Registry.
+After a schema change that is incompatible, the data gets rejected.
+Which component rejects the data?
+Confluent Schema Registry provides a serving layer for your metadata.
+Because all the schemas are stored inside the Confluent Schema Registry, that's the place where data gets rejected and incompatible schema changes are found.

 # Dumps

 https://www.dumpsmate.com/CCDAK-exam.html